 Project

-The strongest legacy battlemat copy framed the goal clearly: shared play means a world state with memory, ownership, and consequence.
-That remains the center of the project.
+The strongest legacy Battlemat copy still points in the right direction: shared play needs a world state with memory, ownership, and consequence.
+What has changed is where that runtime lives.
+This site explains the project; the live workspace is elsewhere.

-The map, actors, fog, and turn state are meant to live in one durable battle record.
+The map, actors, fog, and turn state are meant to live in one durable campaign workspace.
 Updates should be incremental and legible: move a token, open a door, clear a ring of fog, and keep the scene intact.

 Characters with identity

-Tokens stop being loose UI markers when they connect back to real character records, portraits, sheets, and player ownership.
+Tokens stop being loose UI markers when they connect back to Character Sheets and campaign context.
 That is what turns a battle scene into campaign play.

 Truth display, not rules oracle

-The battlemat is designed to render the canonical scene reliably.
+The Battlemat is designed to render the canonical scene reliably.
 It does not invent truth.
-The authoritative state lives elsewhere and the board shows what has already been committed.
+The authoritative state lives in the campaign workspace and the board shows what has already been committed.

 Design Summary